ahmadzakiy/ahmadzakiy/README.md

-Living a life shaped by bits rather than atoms
+living a life shaped by bits rather than atoms